Notable People

 The Carol Burnett Show made him structurally essential

-Korman's importance on The Carol Burnett Show was not merely that he was beloved or Emmy-winning, though he was both.
+Korman's importance on The Carol Burnett Show reached beyond the fact that he was beloved or Emmy-winning, though he was both.
 He was functionally essential.
 The show needed someone who could receive absurdity with gravity, turn small disruptions into escalating crisis, and let the audience watch self-control fail in order.

-That sounds abstract, but it is a real comic function.
+That sounds abstract, but it is a specific comic function.
 A lot of sketch comedy works by volume alone.
 Korman made it feel engineered.
-He was not simply absorbing Tim Conway's lunacy or Burnett's energy.
-He was converting it into shape.
+Rather than merely absorbing Tim Conway's lunacy or Burnett's energy, he converted it into shape.
 His face could travel through snobbery, alarm, erotic vanity, suspicion, or pure collapse in a sequence the audience could read instantly.

 That made him one of the great performers of public unraveling in American television.